 It is notable that the A7R III offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the M Typ 262 does not offer wifi capability.
+In contrast, the M Typ 262 does not provide wifi capability.

 Studio photographers will appreciate that the Sony A7R III (unlike the M Typ 262) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M Typ 262 and the A7R III have been discontinued, but can regularly be found used on eBay.
+Both the M Typ 262 and the A7R III have been discontinued, but can regularly be found used on ebay.
 The M Typ 262 was replaced by the Leica M10, while the A7R III was followed by the Sony A7R IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Sony A7R III Manual.
+Further information on the features and operation of the M Typ 262 and A7R III can be found, respectively, in the Leica M Typ 262 Manual (free pdf) or the online Sony A7R III Manual.

 So how do things add up?
 Which of the two cameras – the Leica M Typ 262 or the Sony A7R III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.